 These are live-blogged notes and sketches from a Bazaarvoice Summit session, delivered by Sterie Mathai, Senior Retail Account Executive at Bazaarvoice, on April 7th, 2022.
 The rest of our Summit content can be found here.

-Why are retailers investing in private label brands?
+Why are retailers investing in store brands?
 It’s a direct result of the cosmic shocks the whole industry is dealing with.
 The retail industry has been hit with two big disruptions through the pandemic.
 First of all, lockdowns and widespread infection have lead to supply chain issues, which are still a major issue for most retailers.
 As recently as the 2021 holiday shopping season, consumers saw a staggering 6 billion out-of-stock messages.

 On top of that, inflation is on the rise.
 In the US, it’s sitting at 7.5%, the highest in 40 years.
 People are feeling that in their wallets already.